 How to save money when flying into London

-When flying into London, consider which airport you are flying into.
-London is served by five airports – Heathrow (LHR), Gatwick (LGW), Luton (LTN), Stansted (STN) and City (LCY) – and some are easier to get to than others.
+When flying into London, consider which airport you are flying into as some have cheaper taxes than other and some are easier to get to (and cheaper!) than others.

 Tip: By booking your train or coach tickets in advance you can get fares as low as £2.00!